Fan-Out Query Competitive Intelligence: See What AI Models Search Before They Answer

 Cross-prompt pattern analysis

 The same competitor page might be cited across many different prompts.
-This reveals their strongest content assets:
+This reveals their strongest content assets.
+In many accounts, a 2+ prompt threshold is more realistic than 5+:

 more of our tracked prompts.
 For each domain: